-In the spring of 2010 President Lambert met with the presidents of all Greek organizations and the members of the three Greek Governing Councils.
-He asked the student leaders to evaluate how well the fraternities and sororities are keeping pace with the evolution of the university as a premier institution and challenged them to develop an exemplary Greek Life program for the nation.
-While recognizing the role fraternities and sororities can play in the undergraduate experience and in campus life, he emphasized the priority for academic citizenship and academic excellence for members of Greek organizations.
+In the spring of 2010, President Lambert met with the presidents of all Greek-lettered organizations and the members of the three fraternity and sorority governing councils.
+He asked the student leaders to evaluate how well the fraternities and sororities are keeping pace with the evolution of the university as a premier institution and challenged them to develop an exemplary fraternity and sorority life program for the nation.
+While recognizing the role fraternities and sororities can play in the undergraduate experience and in campus life, he emphasized the priority for academic citizenship and academic excellence for members of Greek-lettered organizations.

-The student leaders and staff in Greek Life accepted President Lambert’s challenge and have embarked on developing and implementing ways to build on their strengths and address obstacles in the Greek community that threaten their viability.
-Toward these ends, the following steps have been taken.
+The student leaders and staff in fraternity and sorority life accepted President Lambert’s challenge and have embarked on developing and implementing ways to build on their strengths and address obstacles in the Greek community that threaten their viability.
+Toward these ends, the following steps were taken.

-An academic summit with over 100 representatives from all fraternities, sororities and governing councils was held in the spring of 2011.
-The focus was on re-envisioning the new member programs to ensure activities to acculturate new members into fraternities and sororities support and further student’s academic success.
-A plan was developed by the student leaders and is currently being implemented, which includes:
+An academic summit with over 100 representatives from all fraternities, sororities, and governing councils was held in the spring of 2011.
+The focus was on re-envisioning the new member programs to ensure that activities would acculturate new members into fraternities and sororities, offer mutual support, and further students' academic success.
+A plan was developed by the student leaders and is currently being implemented.
+It includes:

 a. chapter specific contracts for academic performance of both new and initiated members,